HomeMy WebLinkAbout1938-10-04 547

 delay would then involve abandonment of the entire project

-without further action bj the Town.
+without further action bi the Town.

 Mr. Clark moved that the following resolution be

-adopted: RESOLVED: That Mr..
-John W. Raymond, Jr. be
+adopted: RESOLVED: That Mr. John W. Raymond, Jr. be

 authorized to request the Federal Emergency Administration